SharedSmally/doc/k8scluster.md

 ## setup K8S cluster.
 Using [ coreos-vagrant repo ](https://github.com/coreos/coreos-vagrant).
-See [Seyup K8S cluster](https://stackoverflow.com/questions/49605297/coreos-cluster-with-vagrant-does-not-start-configure-etcd-correctly?rq=1).
+See [Setup K8S cluster](https://stackoverflow.com/questions/49605297/coreos-cluster-with-vagrant-does-not-start-configure-etcd-correctly?rq=1).
 Then login node and start etcd service (defined in etcd-member.service) that knows how to fetch and run etcd v3 in a Linux container.
 No etcd v3-series binary is directly included in the Container Linux filesystem
 ```
 core@core-02 / $ sudo find ./ -name etcd-member.service
 ./usr/lib64/systemd/system/etcd-member.service